 Effective and fair appointment processes play a key role in ensuring the continued success of our research and teaching.
 Therefore, we have carefully planned, participative processes between the faculties, opens an external URL in a new window, Senate, opens an external URL in a new window and the Rector's Office, opens an external URL in a new window.

 One of TU Wien's explicit aims is to broaden the international nature of the professorate and increase the proportion of women, where it is appropriate and necessary to do so.
 Another aim is to not unnecessarily prolong the duration of a process, to enable prompt appointment of potential applicants.
 Needless to say, the processes are handled with the utmost discretion and are treated confidentially.

 The QUALITY of the appointment process is ensured in the following ways, as well as through the extensive expertise of the professorate at TU Wien and the academic employees:

-Multi-person review is implemented to the fullest extent through the interplay and collaboration between members of the appointments committee (university professors, academic employees, students), the work of referees, input from the Dean and Dean of Studies, and the watchful eye of the representatives from the Working group on equal opportunities.
+Multi-person review is implemented to the fullest extent through the interplay and collaboration between members of the appointments committee (university professors, academic employees, students), the work of experts, input from the Dean and Dean of Studies, and the watchful eye of the representatives from the Working group on equal opportunities.

 Bias is specifically addressed after viewing the applications on the basis of the statute "Bias - criteria for excluding bias, opens an external URL in a new window" (Additional explanations, opens an external URL in a new window of Criteria for excluding bias)

 The faculties and the Senate will consider possible bias in advance of the inaugural sitting/convening of the appointments committee.